Meet partners where they are

 - Paperwork Reduction Act (PRA) Desk Officer

 Practicing user-centered design in government is complex.
 In some cases, we can find that policy dictates decisions we otherwise thought were ours to make about how a product or service functions or how we carry out the user-centered design process.
 For example, as we helped build the new FEC.gov as discussed on our blog 18F conducted usability testing to see how our proposed designs might affect the site’s usability.
 If we were to suggest changes to the forms that campaigns use to file with the FEC, the FEC might be legally required to solicit public feedback in the Federal Register over a multi-month period.

 As we collaboratively design with partners, we should ask:

 We recognize our partners are working to deliver their missions in a complex ecosystem of regulatory, organizational, and technological policies and constraints.
-Taking the time up front to level-set on tools and practices helps set the foundation for a strong collaboration.
+Taking the time up front to agree on tools and practices helps set the foundation for a strong collaboration.